Weskal/vexus_pipeline/readme.md

+# Vexus Data Pipeline
-# Pipeline Automatizado de Dados com Airflow, Python e SQL Server
+Automated Data Pipeline with Airflow, Python, and SQL Server

-## Descrição
+## Description

-Este projeto implementa um pipeline automatizado para geração, armazenamento e ingestão de dados simulados de pedidos de vendas de uma loja de roupas ficticia chamada Vexus.
-Utiliza Python para a criação dos dados e envio dos dados para o banco, Apache Airflow para orquestração e SQL Server para armazenamento e consulta.
+This project implements an automated pipeline for generating, ingesting, and storing simulated sales order data for a fictitious clothing store called Vexus.
+It uses Python to create the data and send it to the database, Apache Airflow for orchestration, and SQL Server for storage and querying.

-## Funcionalidades
+## Features

-- Geração diária de dados simulados com base em produtos reais do banco SQL Server.
-- Armazenamento dos dados em arquivos CSV organizados por data.
-- Ingestão automática dos arquivos CSV para a base SQL Server.
-- Validação de dados para evitar duplicidade e garantir integridade.
+- Daily generation of simulated data based on real products from the SQL Server database.
+- Storage of data in CSV files organized by date.
+- Automatic ingestion of CSV files into the SQL Server database.
+- Data validation to avoid duplication and ensure integrity.
-- Pipeline orquestrada e agendada via Apache Airflow.
+- Pipeline orchestrated and scheduled via Apache Airflow.

-## Tecnologias Utilizadas
+## Technologies Used

 - Python
 - Apache Airflow